-Remember, when meeting friends and family you do not live with (or have formed a support bubble with) you must not meet in a group of more than 6, indoors or outdoors.
+For both Tier 2 and Tier 3, remember, when meeting friends and family in an outdoor public space that you do not live with (or have formed a support bubble with) you must not meet in a group of more than six, including children of any age.
 In all cases, you should social distance from anyone you do not live with or is not part of your support bubble.
-The Government recommends that you keep two metres away from people where possible or one metre when you can mitigate the risk by taking other precautions.
+Government recommends that you keep at least two metres away from people where possible or where this is not possible, one metre apart as well as taking extra steps to stay safe such as wearing a face covering.
+You must stay at home if you have coronavirus symptoms or are self-isolating.

 For now we must proceed with caution and act responsibly to protect local communities and other visitors.
 Please help do your bit and thank you for social distancing.